Camera Prep Technician EPA

 - Completion of a work log

 - Level 2 English and maths

-Workplace observation: Our assessor will observe the apprentice building and dismantling a kit over a period of three hours which will be followed by questions.
+Observations with questions: Our assessor will observe the apprentice building and dismantling a kit over a period of three hours.
+During this time, the assessor will be asking questions.

 Professional discussion underpinned by a work log: A 90-minute professional discussion with our assessor, during which the apprentice will be expected to refer to their work log to exemplify their responses to questions.

 Indicative duration of assessment

 The EPA will typically be completed within three months once the gateway requirements have been met.

 Find out more on the Institute for Apprenticeships & Technical Education website.

 We are members of the Association of Apprentices which unlocks access to a host of free resources and peer support aimed at helping apprentices maximise their apprenticeship.

 If you would like to speak to our team about AIM end-point assessment services, please email firstname.lastname@example.org.